jiayihu/blog/src/articles/testing-rxjs6.md

 - "What a time frame '-' means actually?"
 - "1 **virtual** millisecond".

-Let's see a more complete version of the previous test and not how everything is imported from `rxjs` without further libraries:
+Let's see a more complete version of the previous test and note how everything is imported from `rxjs` without further libraries:

 ```typescript
 import { Observable, of, timer, throwError, Observer } from 'rxjs';